Extracting Dark-Matter Velocities from Halo Masses: A Reconstruction Conjecture: Conclusions

-Determining the halo-mass function from observation, of course, presents its own challenges.
+Our reconstruction conjecture in principle provides a method of obtaining information about the dark-matter velocity distribution from the shape of the halo-mass function.
+Of course, the practical utility of this procedure depends on our ability to determine the shape of the halo-mass function, which is itself not a directly measurable quantity.
+Doing this presents its own set of challenges.
 Significant theoretical uncertainties exist in the relationship between the relevant astrophysical observables and halo mass.
 Moreover, statistical fluctuations in the measured values of these observables can introduce a so-called Eddington bias~\cite{Eddington:1913}.
 Furthermore, the accuracy to which the mass of an individual halo can be measured is limited both by the number density of background source images and by uncertainties in the shapes of foreground halos.
-Nevertheless, a number of strides have been made toward measuring $dn/d\log M$ on the basis of observational data.
-Strong gravitational lensing provides a tool which can be used to probe the halo-mass function and corresponding subhalo-mass function on mass scales {\il{M \sim 10^{6}}} -- $10^{8}$~$M_\odot$.
-Analyses of small existing samples of strongly-lensed objects have already yielded meaningful constraints on these functions~{\mbox{\cite{Vegetti:2014lqa,Hsueh:2019ynk,Gilman:2019nap}}}.
-Moreover, a significant number of additional strong-lensing candidates have been identified within Sloan Digital Sky Survey (SDSS) data~\cite{Talbot:2020arv}.
-Methods have also been proposed for obtaining information about $dn/d\log M$ at higher values of $M$ from CMB data~\cite{Murray:2013sna}, galaxy-cluster number counts~\cite{Castro:2016jmw}, weak-lensing measurements~{\mbox{\cite{Dong:2019mch,Sonnenfeld:2019}}}, and the line widths of neutral hydrogen emitted by galaxies~\cite{Li:2019zvm}.
-Thus, despite the challenges involved in determining the halo-mass function from observation, larger data sets and an improved understanding of the theoretical relationship between astrophysical observables and halo mass could significantly reduce the uncertainties in $dn/d\log M$ in the near future.
-As such, a calculational tool of the sort we have proposed in this paper could be a valuable addition to the toolbox of the dark-matter cosmologist.